go-crawl/gocrawl/README.md

 GoCrawler is a web crawling framework written in Go, inspired by Scrapy.
 It uses the Colly library to handle web scraping and aims to provide a similar structure and command-line interface as Scrapy.

 ## Getting Started
+This is just an simple Getting Started tutorial, for more informations see our official documentation https://www.go-crawl.com
 ### Prerequisites

 - Go 1.20 or later